FoxxMD/multi-scrobbler/docs/configuration.md

 #### URL

-If you do not provide a URL then a default is used which assumes JRiver is installed on the same server as multi-scrobbler: `http://localhost:8080/jsonrpc`
+If you do not provide a URL then a default is used which assumes Kodi is installed on the same server as multi-scrobbler: `http://localhost:8080/jsonrpc`

 * Make sure the port number matches what is found in **Port** in the [Control](#kodi) section mentioned above.
 * If your installation is on the same machine but you cannot connect using `localhost` try `0.0.0.0` instead.